dannystey/grav-plugin-instagram-feed/README.md

 # Instagram Feed Plugin

+> IMPORTANT!
+Instagram changed there routes. so the `/media` route does not work anymore.
+So I had to change the Code to fetch the data via `?__a=1` (by the way thanks to @Bussmeyer for giving the advise).
+So if you will update to this version, please check your custom templates, the data structure changed.

 The **Instagram Feed** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Get your Instagram Feed on your Grav Application.

 > NOTE: To use this plugin, you should pass a ***public*** Instagram feed.